egov-moldova/egov4dev/docs/guides/evo-wallet/validation.md

 For each returned Document, the Verifier SHALL decode the MSO that is embedded in COSE_Sign1 signature which is Document.issuerSigned.issuerAuth and:

 1. verify that MSO.version is "1.0";
-2. verify issuer signature;
+2. decode issuer certificate chain from **x5chain** (label 33) unprotected header;
+3. verify issuer signature created with public key of issuer certificate;
+4. verify the value of **x5t** (label 34) protected header matches the SHA-256 thumbprint of the issuer certificate;
-3. calculate all data element digests and compare them with MSO.valueDigests using the digest algorithm specified in MSO.digestAlgorithm (usually "SHA-256");
+5. calculate all data element digests and compare them with MSO.valueDigests using the digest algorithm specified in MSO.digestAlgorithm (usually "SHA-256");
-4. verify the match between MSO.docType and Document.docType;
+6. verify the match between MSO.docType and Document.docType;
-5. verify MSO validity period against current time (current time must be between MSO.validityPeriod.validFrom and MSO.validityPeriod.validTo).
+7. verify MSO validity period against current time (current time must be between MSO.validityPeriod.validFrom and MSO.validityPeriod.validTo).

 ## Issuer certificate validation